CamilleDelgrange/SSMSRPM/README.md

 If you do not pass `pretrain=True`, the model will train fully supervised with the data modality specified in `datatype`: `tabular` or `imaging`.

 You can evaluate a model by passing the path to the final pretraining checkpoint with the argument `checkpoint={PATH_TO_CKPT}`.
 After pretraining, a model will be evaluated with the default settings in the config file, to be adapted according to the algorithm_name, the strategy used, as well as the datatype (or eval_datatype for the fine-tuning).
-Our best checkpoint obtained can be used from this link:
+The best model's weights and checkpoint can be downloaded from the links below.

 ### Arguments - Hydra